nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 repository (or within an external repository).
 This supports offline and “no external internet” use cases as best as can be achieved.

-In the future, we hope that the developer experience could be further inproved through itegration with the npm client.
+In the future, we hope that the developer experience could be further improved through itegration with the npm client.
 For validation could be integrated into `npm publish`, and this information could be surfaced on npmjs.com, and/or the information could be inlined into the packument so that `npm view $package`